 A while ago I wrote a post about When is the Right time to adopt Another Pet.
 Essentially I came to the conclusion that you have to let it happen organically.
 Based on my experience adoption of a new pet is not a venture to be rushed into.
 What do I mean?
-Well let me tell you a little story about what I learned when I got a new pet too soon.
+Well let me tell you a little story about what I learned when I got another pet too soon.

 Back in 2006, I had just moved to New York City with my sister.
 All four of us moved to a lovely loft in the City and we were so excited to find out what the big city had to offer.
 When I say all four of us, at the time that meant me, my sister, and my cats Precious and Dusty.